Hemesh-Unka/bank-tech-test/README.md

 After going over the spec a few times, I broke the test down into user stories (included below).
 From there I broke the classes down and created a domain model of how the program would sort of look.

 I chose Jasmine as my testing framework of choice due to the fact that I had used it during the course.
 I structured my code so it was modular and simple to read.
-This could be test could be broken down more, but I realized that it would take too much time to implement.
-I was happy at the tests as I approached them in a more behavioral way, and managed to attain a 100% test coverage across the test.
+This could be broken down more, but I realized that it would take too much time to implement.

+I was happy how I approached testing in a more behavioral way, and managed to maintain a 100% test coverage across the project.

 ## Things to Improve On

 Some things I feel I could improve on in this code, include the use of mocks within the tests.
 I also feel I need to work on my approach to domain modeling to get a clearer picture of how the program will take shape earlier on in the development process.
+Another issue I came across was how can I get the user to interact with the code.
+I found out that `require` only works in node environments, and will not work in the browser.
+One option was to run a node server, requiring the files and presenting an html page with these modules loaded.

 ## Specification